Harden triple-double lifts Rockets to 8th in row

 "We had 15 turnovers as a team and I had 10 of them, and I've got the ball in my hands 90 percent of the time," he said.
 "It's going to happen.
 I can have 15 turnovers, as long as we have 15 turnovers as a team, it doesn't matter, who cares."

-The Rockets were 2 of 11 in three-point attempts in the first half and finished at 11 of 38 from beyond the arc.
+The Rockets were 2 of 11 in 3-point attempts in the first half and finished at 11 of 38 from beyond the arc.

 "Our defense got a lot tougher and we were able to get into the open floor and made some good shots," Rockets coach Mike D'Antoni said.
 "Obviously, Trevor (Ariza) got off there and kept us in the game.
 But we mostly got out in transition, either got fouled or got layups.
 That came from our defense."